 144) Hair Today, Goon Tomorrow (S4E2)

 Topanga cuts her hair to show Cory that looks are unimportant.
-When she sees herself in a mirror, she freaks out and rushes to a salon to get her hair done.
+However, in perfect irony, she freaks out when she sees herself in a mirror and rushes to a salon to get her hair done.
 Since she had never previously worn much makeup or shown interest in superficialities, her whole attitude changes to a typical teenager.
 Shawn calls her out for it, and she gets the message loud and clear.

 145) I Was a Teenage Spy (S3E19)